acidjunk/python-zeep/README.rst

 If you want to report a bug then please first read http://docs.python-zeep.org/en/master/reporting_bugs.html

 I'm also able to offer commercial support.
 As in contracting work.
 Please contact me at info@mvantellingen.nl for more information.
 Note that asking questions or reporting bugs via this e-mail address will be ignored.
-Pleae use the appropriate channels for that (e.g. stackoverflow)
+Please use the appropriate channels for that (e.g. stackoverflow)